3urobeat/i3blocks-scripts/README.md

 Click the block to see which packages can be updated (notification).

 Disclaimer: Needs 'checkupdates+aur' package from the AUR to work.

+### volume
+Shows the current master volume from amixer.
+Scroll up/down to change volume.
+Middle click to mute.